hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 This is useful for development and testing.

-NOTE: in the route you say Hyperstack_prererendering but in the query string its Hyperstack-prerendering (underscore vs. dash).
+>Note: in the route you say Hyperstack_prererendering but in the query string its Hyperstack-prerendering (underscore vs. dash).
 This is because of rails security protection when using defaults.

 ## DSL Gotchas